nucliflare/nlab-modbus/README.md

 Multiple devices can be connected simultaneously.
 Each gets its own tab.

-**Hardware version check**
+**Hardware and firmware version check**

-After a successful connection the application reads the device's `hardware_version` register and compares it to the selected type.
-If they do not match a dialog asks whether to open the tab anyway — the register map may not match the physical hardware, so the default answer is *No*.
+After a successful connection the application reads both `hardware_version` and `firmware_version`.
+The type byte of `hardware_version` is compared against the selected device type.
+If they do not match a dialog reports the detected type, board revision, and firmware version, and asks whether to open the tab anyway — the register map may not match the physical hardware, so the default answer is *No*.
+On a successful match, board revision and firmware version are logged to the status bar for diagnostics.

 ### Device tab